Friday, September 26, 2025

 When you can keep yourself in check and yet appropriately present during times like that, you are considered to be "regulated" emotionally speaking.
 It helps, of course, when you know how to immediately respond to someone who is instantly scaring you, confusing you, or upsetting you by what they say and/or do in your presence.
 One response I particularly like is this one: "Are you o.k. right now?"
 That is the nice way of responding to someone who you believe is being offensive to you---by focusing on THEIR own current emotional status.
 The skills we need to learn here allow us to "Say what you mean, mean what you say, don't say it mean, and say it in a timely manner to the person who needs to hear you."

 It is true that emotionally mature adults are better at regulating themselves generally speaking when offenses both large and small whiz past us at lightening speed.
 For me, that would mean all those "near miss" moments while I am driving these days.
 I don't know what makes us so goofy on the roads as we drive, but I am certainly not interested in treating any street or expressway as if it was my own personal race track, just saying.
 And yet, what can I say?
 I am completely surprised there aren't a larger number of people wrapping themselves around trees, trucks, or medians on a daily basis.
 But that's another subject for another post not this one today!
 I just know that when "it" happens to me and I am startled by what just happened that could have injured me or the other driver, I thank Jesus and keep driving!
 I don't chase down the other driver, flip them off, scream at them...or any of the other stunts I see drivers pull with each other way too often.
 Not.
 Worth.
 It.
 Instead, if I can get a license plate # and make/model of the car, I do call the police to let them know what just happened so they know.
 Drivers who are consistently careless on the roads do discover that one day their time is going to be spent in the court system, hospital, prison, or morgue.
 It is just a matter of time.
+This past Sunday, in fact, as we were driving home from Nashville, there were a group of motorcyclists who decided to use the left-most shoulder of the combined I-71 and I-75 northbound expressway as their own personal traffic lane.
+Yes, it was bumper to bumper, but as they whizzed past me all I could see was their Dayton club insignia on the back of their jackets.
+Needless to say, I hope someone ended up calling the police on that entitled bunch of yahoos.

 When we are practicing the fine art of emotional regulation on a daily basis, we need to possess specific skills that teach us to comfortably say what we mean, mean what we say, etc. In other words, we can't "fake" emotional regulation.
 It takes many skills to bring us back to baseline when we feel suddenly on fire---or suddenly numb and somwhere "else" other than the here and now of present day reality.

 So what can you and I do to regulate rather than dysregulate when we get hit upside the head with an offensive act directed at ourselves---or in our presence?
 Well, as I will say to my clients, "Even if you see someone knocking the stuffing out of another human being, your job is NOT to insert yourself in the middle of that nightmare.
 Call 911 immediately."
 I actually had a good friend who was a passenger in a truck when someone on the side of the road threw a female under the tires of the truck as it approached.
 By the grace of God the truck "missed", but this long and sordid tale ended up in a court case where (thankfully!) the perp was imprisoned for his actions.
 Sheesh!
-I tell ya, this emotional dysregulation thing is its own pandemic in our modern culture of today no kidding!
+I tell ya, this emotional dysregulation thing is its own pandemic in our modern culture of today no kidding.

 Stop!
 Relax!
 Think!
 Act!
 So simple and yet we forget to do this whenever we are instantly offended by whatever we see, hear, or otherwise "experience" through our five senses.
 Don't act first.
 Stop, relax, and think first!
 Then you can decide what the "best" course of action is without making matters worse.
 And be sure to live by the edict: "Check yourself, before you wreck yourself."
 There is nothing worth getting yourself in a twist over when the "incident" is purely verbal in nature and you don't even know who you are tussling with verbally in the first place.
 Just STAHP!